sritchie73/ukbnmr/README.md

 The `compute_extended_ratios()` function will compute an extended set of 76 biomarker ratios expanding on the biomarkers available directly from the Nightingale platform.
 A companion function, `compute_extended_ratio_qc_flags()`, will aggregate the QC flags for the biomarkers underlying each ratio.

-The `recompute_derived_biomarkers()` function will recompute allcomposite biomarkers and ratios from 107 non-derived biomarkers, which is useful for ensuring data consistency when adjusting for unwanted biological variation.
+The `recompute_derived_biomarkers()` function will recompute all composite biomarkers and ratios from 107 non-derived biomarkers, which is useful for ensuring data consistency when adjusting for unwanted biological variation.
 A companion function, `recompute_derived_biomarker_qc_flags()` will aggregate the QC flags for the biomarkers underlying each composite biomarker and ratio.

 If using these functions, please cite: Ritchie S. C. *et al.*, Quality control and removal of technical variation of NMR metabolic biomarker data in ~120,000 UK Biobank participants, **medRxiv** (2021). doi: [10.1101/2021.09.24.21264079](https://www.medrxiv.org/content/10.1101/2021.09.24.21264079v1).